Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Vfo9KYbuM6Q.md

 ### Transcript

-> please fix first person vehicles we don't have a first person vehicles so i don't know how we fixed that
+> please fix first person vehicles we don't have a first person vehicles so I don't know how we fixed that